-While there are videos on this page, I'm trying to consolidate the red-tailed hawk videos into the Hawky New Year video page, which includes videos from 2017 and the winter red-tails of 2018.
+While there are videos on this page, I'm trying to consolidate the red-tailed hawk videos into the Hawky New Year video page, which includes videos from 2017, the winter red-tails of 2018, and red-tailed hawks seen in 2019.
 You can binge watch red-tails!

 Dining on Governors Island